Eloy Jiménez Player Props: White Sox vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.6 K/9, the fourth-best in MLB.
+- The Reds pitching staff is fifth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Reds have a 4.98 team ERA that ranks 25th among all league pitching staffs.
+- The Reds' 4.92 team ERA ranks 26th across all league pitching staffs.

-- Reds pitchers combine to rank 13th in baseball in home runs allowed (35 total, 1.1 per game).
+- The Reds rank 14th in baseball in home runs given up (37 total, 1.1 per game).

-- The Reds will send Lodolo (2-1) to the mound to make his seventh start of the season.
-He is 2-1 with a 6.16 ERA and 44 strikeouts through 30 2/3 innings pitched.
+- Ashcraft gets the start for the Reds, his seventh of the season.
+He is 2-0 with a 2.00 ERA and 27 strikeouts in 36 2/3 innings pitched.

-- The left-hander last pitched on Sunday against the Oakland Athletics, when he went five innings, allowing three earned runs while giving up five hits.
+- His last appearance came on Wednesday against the San Diego Padres, when the right-hander tossed six innings, surrendering one earned run while allowing six hits.

-- The 25-year-old has an ERA of 6.16, with 12.9 strikeouts per nine innings, in six games this season.
-Opponents are hitting .338 against him.

 © 2023 Data Skrive.
 All rights reserved.